-They had another son, Solomon.
-Eventually Solomon became king, but not before Bathsheba did some more conniving.
 Bathsheba was in a dangerous situation, but she didn't give up easily.
 She had a lot of power with the advisors and the mercenary soldiers.
 So she talked with them and then went to David and told him that his son, Adonijah, was already taking control of the throne and the only son that was remaining loyal to him was Solomon.
-After a coup d'etat, Solomon ends up King, and now Bathsheba as the Queen Mother was in the most powerful position she could possibly hold.
+After a coup d'etat, Solomon ends up King, and now Bathsheba as the Queen Mother is in the most powerful position she could possibly hold.